-Specific topics of programs, handouts, tables and social media related were provided in 2021:
+Specific topics of programs, handouts, tables and social media related were provided in 2022:

-- Welcome Week
+- Welcome Week Start Strong

 - Hazing Prevention Month

 - Sexual Assault Awareness Month

 - Human trafficking Awareness Program

 - First Friday Festival Mocktails Alcohol Awareness Event

 - Watch UR BAC Alcohol Awareness Event during Homecoming week

 - Fresh Check Day Mental Health Awareness Event

 - You call the Shots Alcohol Awareness Event

 - No Excuse for Drug Abuse

 - Healthy Relationship Week

 - Domestic Violence Month Be the Change

 - Preventing Relationship Violence

 - Shattering the Silence of Sexual Violence

 - Start By Believing

 - Victim Link / Seek Then Speak

-For a complete schedule or to request a program specific to the interests and needs of your organization, call the Office of Student Engagement and Leadership, 806-651-2313, WT Health and Wellness Promotions 806-651-2910 or the UPD, 806-651-2300.
-Since the beginning of the COVID-19 Pandemic, many programs are provided virtually.
+For a complete schedule or to request a program specific to the interests and needs of your organization, contact the Office of Student Engagement and Leadership, 806-651-2313, or UPD, 806-651-2300, WTpolice@wtamu.edu.
+Since the beginning of the COVID-19 Pandemic, many programs have been provided virtually.
 Follow this link for local and virtual programming at Student Event Calendar.